 The interviewing panel consists of a minimum of two members.
 The panel usually consists of the pre-school Supervisor (or a senior member of staff) and the current Chairperson and/or Vice Chairperson.
 The interview panel only ever comprises of staff or current committee members.
 Hainford & Frettenham Pre-school will avoid making biased judgements and select the best candidate for the job, based on the recommendations from the interview panel.

-Employing Staff:
+Employing Staff

 Hainford & Frettenham Pre-school Learning Alliance will instigate 2 written references from previous employers, one being the most recent employment, prior to commencement of employment, notifying OFSTED about staff, supervisory and committee appointments.